ErichStyger/mcuoneclipse/Examples/KDS/FRDM-KL27Z/FRDM-KL27Z_McuOnEclipseLib/TraceRecorder/trc_readme.txt

 - Major improvement of API documentation in source files and User Manual.

-- New concept of "stream ports", giving a better structure defining streaming interfaces, and restructured the J-Link and TCP/IP streaing as stream ports.
+- New concept of "stream ports", giving a better structure defining streaming interfaces, and restructured the J-Link and TCP/IP streaming as stream ports.

 - Added a stream port for USB CDC connections, with STM32 as example.
   Since Tracealyzer now can receive serial data on Windows COM ports, this is